Ravishetty07/Ravishetty07/README.md

 <h1 align="center"></h1>

   # 💫 About Me:
-🚀 Full-Stack Developer | 📍 Kumta, India<br>🎓 BCA Undergraduate | SDM College<br>
+👨‍💻 MERN Full Stack Developer | 📍 Kumta, INDIA
+🎓 BCA Undergraduate | SDM College | Sheryians Coding School Trainee

-I am a passionate developer dedicated to enhancing my coding skills and creating impactful applications and websites.
+I'm a passionate developer focused on enhancing my skills and building impactful real-world applications.
+Currently mastering the MERN stack with a strong foundation in HTML, CSS, JavaScript, and Python.
+I’m also diving deeper into backend development using Node.js, Express, and MongoDB, while working on the Resume AI project – an AI-powered resume analysis and optimization tool.

-<br><br>💡 What I Do:<br>Build and refine Full-Stack Clones.
+💡 What I Do:
-<br>Continuously work on self-driven projects to hone my expertise.<br>💼 Driven by a passion for growth and innovation in the tech world.<br><br>
+– Build and refine full-stack web apps & clones using MERN – Develop robust backend systems and RESTful APIs
+– Work on real-world projects like Resume AI to sharpen problem-solving and development skills – Continuously learning DSA, DevOps, and AI tools to stay industry-ready

+💼 Fueled by curiosity, growth, and a drive to innovate in the tech space. </br></br>
-📧 &emsp; Reach me anytime: ravishetty05082@gmail.com<br/><br/>
+📧 Reach me anytime: ravishetty05082@gmail.com <br/><br/>

 ## 🌐 Socials: